nikitabelii/FinFind-SafeGuard/README.md

 <img src="https://github.com/nikitabelii/FinFind-SafeGuard/assets/143030719/480d7470-687c-47e7-a2df-5a02278510a8" width="800">

+# AlexNet
-At the heart of this system is a pre-trained AlexNet model, a type of convolutional neural network renowned for its effectiveness in image recognition tasks.
+At the heart of this system is a pre-trained [AlexNet](https://colab.research.google.com/drive/1v3CwUUp9sjcOkj0G-Ulp8g6gt3dwEkZG?usp=sharing) model, a type of convolutional neural network used for image recognition tasks.

 # Data Deck